AlisamfP/AlisamfP.github.io/_posts/2014-08-27-hackathon-writeup.markdown

 ###Getting started with NodeBlu
 Launch the nodeblu app from the chrome web store.
-The first thing we have to do is test that our skynet gateway is working.
-We'll be doing that by using the greeting subdevice that is already listed in your skynet gateway.
+The first thing we have to do is test that our gateblu is working.
+We'll be doing that by using the greeting subdevice that is already listed in your gateblu.

-Link an inject node to a function node, then link the output of that function to a Skynet Gateway output node.
+Link an inject node to a function node, then link the output of that function to a skynet output node.

-In the output skynet gateway node, add a new skynet-device.
+In the skynet output node, add a new skynet-device.

 ![add new skynet-device](/images/addnewdevice.png)